 - (b) Judges in charge of tournaments must have experience of the discipline. - (c) Exceptionally, dispensation may be sought from the Archery GB Judges working group where there is difficulty in obtaining the relevant qualified Judge-in-charge. - 2.
 At record status tournaments Archery GB officials are to be recognised Archery GB judges; this includes director of shooting, where required.
 At world record status/WA award status events judges may be from other WA member associations. - 3.
 Allocations below must be discussed with the judge in charge and agreement from both parties. - (a) World Record status/WA events or a UK record status event with a head to head target tournament: one chair of judges, one director of shooting and one judge for every 10 targets. - (b) UK Record tournament or below, one judge for every ten targets.
 No Chair of Judges or Director of Shooting to be separately appointed, unless there are over 30 targets, although one Judge should take charge on the day - (c) Indoor competitions if the competition has three or more sessions, additional judges must be appointed.
 This number must be discussed with the judge in charge and an agreement to be made between the judge in charge and the tournament organiser.
-This conversation must take into consideration the wellbeing of the judges and the additional costs incurred to the tournament organiser. - (d) UK record status clout tournaments: one judge for each 3 targets. - (e) All record status field shoots: one judge for each 8 targets. - (f) All record status flight tournaments one judge.
+This conversation must take into consideration the wellbeing of the judges and the additional costs incurred to the tournament organiser. - (d) UK record status clout tournaments: one judge for each 3 targets. - (e) All record status field tournaments: one judge for each 8 targets. - a.
+It is recommended that a standalone Chair of Judges is also appointed, the COJ must be able to fully traverse the field course. - (f) All record status flight tournaments one judge. - (g) 3D tournaments one judge for each 8 targets.
+Where a standalone Chair of Judges is appointed they must be able to fully traverse the course.